MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/bank-how-reconcile-bank-accounts-separately.md

 ---
-title: Reconcile Bank Accounts| Microsoft Docs
+title: Reconcile Bank Accounts
-description: Describes how your inventory value is reconciled with the general ledger.
+description: This describes how to perform bank reconciliation with the **Bank Acc.
+Reconciliation** page; how your inventory value is reconciled with the general ledger.
 author: SorenGP
 ms.service: dynamics365-business-central
 ms.topic: conceptual